 su without specifying anything after the command.

-“su” is best used when a user wants direct access to the root account on the system.
+su is best used when a user wants direct access to the root account on the system.
 It doesn't go through

-This command is essentially the same as just running
+It's essentially the same as just running

 sudo su is run, ".profile," ".bashrc" and "/etc/profile" will be started, much like running

 su to gain root access on a system, they must know the root password.
-The way root is given with
+Root is given with

 sudo -i is virtually the same as the